mardiros/tursu/docs/source/introduction.md

     tursu: Tursu,
     app: Any,
 ):
-    """User can login"""
+    """Successful sign-in with valid credentials"""
     with TursuRunner(
         request,
         capsys,
         tursu,
         [
             "📄 Document: login.feature",
-            "🥒 Feature: User sign in with their own password", "🎬 Scenario: User can login",
+            "🥒 Feature: User signs in with the right password", "🎬 Scenario: Successful sign-in with valid credentials", ],
-        ],
     ) as tursu_runner:
         tursu_runner.run_step("Given", "a user Bob with password dumbsecret", app=app)